To Live and Breathe in L.A. | by Warren Goldie

 I drive to work on a favorite route this morning.
 It’s long, but it wanders through a rustic enclave.
 I live in what’s considered an upscale neighborhood, doling out most of my salary to squeeze into a tiny cottage with two other guys.
 Behind my street the rugged Santa Monica Mountains meander up the coast to Malibu and the San Fernando Valley.
 The Pacific is so close I can smell it from the ocean-vista overlooks in my neighborhood.

 Somehow I landed affordable digs on the affluent west side of Los Angeles, where actual trees rise up through relatively clean air.
-Where my run-down Celica raises eyebrows.
-And where face-lifted, fiftysomething women sparkle in tight jeans, and matchbox-sized stucco houses sell for more than I’ll make in 20 years.
+Where my run-down Toyota raises eyebrows.
+Where face-lifted, fiftysomething women sparkle in tight jeans, and matchbox-sized stucco houses sell for more than I’ll make in 20 years.

 I am here because L.A. proper scared the hell out of me.
 Then I got lucky.
 I landed a job in Santa Monica.

 Okay, so I’m only an office worker at the famous movie company.
 I’m paying my dues.
-Everyone else has paid dearly in blood and sweat (they will tell you), and you must too.
+Everyone here has paid dearly in blood and sweat (they will tell you), and you must, too.
 You want to be a writer?
 Fine, now fetch me a decaf.

 I’m beginning to understand the power game.
 I’ve learned that people in The Industry are ranked in order of importance.
 On a one-to-10 scale, for instance, a five must return phone calls from a six faster than a six does from a five.
-Steven Spielberg or Barry Levinson would rate high — say, nines.
-Famous actors would rank high, too.
+Steven Spielberg or Clint Eastwood would rate high — say, nines.
+All famous actors rank high.

-From my desk I have an ocean view — okay, it’s about three feet wide, between two buildings.
+From my desk I have an ocean view — okay, it’s a three-foot wide space between two buildings.
 The air outside is hazy, as is often the case in Los Angeles.
 Until now I’ve never thought of white as negative.
 But as I look out to sea there is no way to distinguish between sky and ocean.
-Just the usual sickly whitish blur.
+Just the usual whitish blur.

 Some of the famous writers and directors are arriving for work.
 I admire and like these talented people.
 They talk to me.
 They joke around.
-But something separates me from them, makes me uncomfortable.
-There is a gulf that I find difficult to bridge.
+But something separates them from me, makes me uncomfortable.
+There is a gulf that’s difficult to bridge.

 They are rich.
 They are successful.